nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 # Run the Action

 To run the action, we first need to get everything to GitHub.
-From Repo directory, in the terminal, run the following commmands:
+From Repo directory, in the terminal, run the following commands:

 ```sh
 git add .
 git commit -m "I made a GitHub Action!"
 ```

 Then, go to your repository on GitHub and click on the `Actions` tab.
 You should then see your Workflow listed.
 Click on your workflow name, and then the `Run workflow` dropdown.
-Fill in your `Twitter Bio`, wait for the workflow to comlpete and look at your Twitter profile!
+Fill in your `Twitter Bio`, wait for the workflow to complete and look at your Twitter profile!

-From GitHub you are also able to inspect and view any logs or errors from a Workflow run.
+From GitHub, you are also able to inspect and view any logs or errors from a Workflow run.
 If the workflow fails you can also take a look at the output that was thrown by the step that resulted in the failure

 # Summary

 And that's about it.
 We've taken a look at how you can use GitHub actions to automate a pretty silly task, but there's a lot more to using GitHub Actions, and the sky's the limit in terms of what you can use them for

-Overall, GitHub actions aren't too different from similar options like Azure Pipelines, Jenkins, or really any other CI service.
+Overall, GitHub actions aren't too different from similar options like Azure Pipelines, Jenkins, or any other CI service.
 What makes them so useful is how easily they hook into the source control system and how well they work and are supported within the GitHub ecosystem

 That all being said, they're not the easiest things to configure and it can take a while to get them right if you're doing something especially complex.
 Overall they're pretty cool and are a pretty good place to get started with automating tasks and working with things like continuous integration and deployments and I'd definitely recommend giving them a shot